 This section pertains to clients who have adopted the new data microservice available starting with 9.1 Q2 2018.
 Blackboard is rolling out this improvement gradually to provide a smooth transition.
 If you are a Blackboard Learn administrator and have questions, open a case on Behind the Blackboard.

 Blackboard is upgrading the data management process for clients with Direct Data Access (DDA).
 If your institution has DDA, the following applies to you.
 The upgrade involves migrating reporting data to a new state of the art Snowflake database.
-Once the migration is complete, these clients will have access to a new data microservice for Blackboard Learn.
-With this microservice, you can get the same data that supports Learn's built-in reporting.

 Upgrade BIRT reports